xshevc02/ITW/README.md

 This repository contains the HTML, CSS, and JavaScript files for an interactive resume website.
 The website features a sidebar with navigation links to different sections, including Home, About, Portfolio, Education, and Contact.

+## Website

+The website is hosted on GitHub Pages.
+You can access it [here](https://xshevc02.github.io/ITW/).

 ## Files

 - **index.html**: This is the main HTML document for the website.
 It serves as the base structure for the resume website.